 The Company continues to evaluate the assumptions affecting its modeling results.
 The Company believes the most important driver of its projected second lien RMBS losses is the performance of its HELOC transactions.
-Total expected recovery on all second lien U.S. RMBS was \$17 million as of September 30, 2019 and the expected loss to be paid was \$4 million as of December 31, 2018.
-The economic benefit for second lien U.S. RMBS was \$3 million in Third Quarter 2019, primarily attributable to improved performance of underlying collateral, and \$45 million in Nine Months 2019 primarily attributable to higher projected recoveries for previously charged-off loans and improved performance.
+Total expected recovery on all second lien U.S. RMBS was \$13 million as of both March 31, 2020 and December 31, 2019.
+The economic benefit for second lien U.S. RMBS was \$3 million in First Quarter 2020 primarily attributable to improved performance of certain transactions.